The bad news: Without this, 40% of employees say they'd leave in their first year

 Canadian employers told to prioritise learning

-A report by Accenture in collaboration with the Canadian Council of Chief Executives (CCCE) encourages Canadian employers to prioritise workplace learning and development to drive competitiveness.
+Australia is often compared with Canada as being similar in terms of culture and attitudes.
+So, it's worth mentioning a report by Accenture in collaboration with the Canadian Council of Chief Executives (CCCE) encouraged Canadian employers to prioritise workplace learning and development to drive competitiveness.

 “The thing that many managers seem to instantly forget once they get that corner office is that employees want to be good at what they do, they want to succeed in their position.
 The problem is usually that they aren’t given the tools or opportunities to do so.
 Learning, development and training are all great ways to help employees reach their full potential.”